assembl/assembl/doc/testing.rst

       fixture.
 It can be used to query the database, push new models, etc. It is an SQLAlchemy session maker.
 A ``test_session`` depends on a ``default_db_data``

-- test_server
-    * A uWSGI server fixture that refers to an Assembl instance

 - test_app
     * An Assembl instance fixture, built on WebTest's TestApp_ testing tool.
 This fixture builds on ``test_app_no_perm`` and gives the ``admin_user`` fixture administrative permissions,